steveshogren/hugo-blog/content/page/training.md

 previous sections, so _don't skip around_.
 This is designed to teach the basic skills needed to get an entry-level development job.

-### Step 0 - Read this Whole Document
+### Step 0 - The Right Mindset

+A lot of this program is designed to teach you **how to learn**.
+If all you did was learn some basic syntax and library calls, you'd be poorly situated to succeed in your new career.
+Many excellent programmers recommend you learn a new programming language and read at least one [high value book](/page/books) each year.
+Technology moves at a fast pace, and programming is no exception.
+To be able to keep up, you need to know _how to teach yourself, and how to do it quickly_.

 While daunting, you should get an idea for the whole course up front and decide if you have the time to pursue it.
-I can't honestly say how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
-In the grand scheme of things, 500 hours for a new career isn't that much, not everyone is willing or able to put in the time.
+I can't promise how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
+In the grand scheme of things, 500 hours for a new career isn't that much, but not everyone is willing or able to put in the time.

+Read through this whole page and get a sense of the structure of the course.
+Each step will make more sense if you understand where it fits.

 ### Step 1 - Basic Syntax And Git